Prediabetes is when your blood sugar levels are high, but not high enough to be considered type 2 diabetes.

 "The risk factors for prediabetes are the same as risk factors for type 2 diabetes," Dr. Kirkman says.
 According to the Mayo Clinic, those include:

-3. Being overweight or obese: The risk is even greater if fat is concentrated around the abdomen.
+- Having overweight or obesity: The risk is even greater if fat is concentrated around the abdomen.

 Symptoms of Prediabetes